kontent-ai/java-packages/README.md

 * `getSystem()` returna a `System` object with metadata such as code name, display name, type, or sitemap location.
 * `getElements()` returns a Map containing all the elements included in the response keyed by code names.
+* Methods for easier access to certain types of content elements such as modular content, or assets.

 ## Getting content item properties